MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 ##Storing Likes

-We want to avoid to perform network requests, every single time we want to access the likes that belong to a post.
+We want to avoid performing network requests every single time we want to access the likes that belong to a post.
 Instead, similar to the post's image, we want to cache the information we have fetched.

 Towards the end of this tutorial we will add a pull-to-refresh mechanism that allows users to refresh the timeline.
 We want to cache all information until such a refresh happens.